Key insights:

-Let’s discuss 5 key benefits of a savings account and some tips to make the most of your account.
+Let’s discuss the benefits that savings accounts offer, as well as some tips to make the most of your account.

 1. Earn interest on your savings